There are multiple factors for not being able to fall asleep at night time, from being too hot or cold, to your pillow being too plump or lumpy.

 Hosted by Kathryn Nicolai, the Nothing Much Happens podcast is in its seventh season so there are plenty of stories to pick and choose from, and a new episode is released every fortnight too.
-For those who prefer a physical copy, Kathryn has also released a book version based off of the popular podcast.
-It’s abrim with easy to read stories perfect for helping you on your way for a restful sleep.
+For those who prefer a physical copy, Kathryn has also released a book version based on the popular podcast.
+It’s brimming with easy-to-read stories perfect for helping you on your way to a restful sleep.

 Sound meditation is another great sleeping technique that’s worth trying out.
 The Sleep Sounds by Nature podcast is filled with twelve episodes designed to help guide you on your way to a peaceful night’s sleep.

-From listening to the soothing sound of raining pitter pattering to a calming walk through a forest, there are twelve restful podcasts to listen to.
+From listening to the soothing sound of rain pitter-pattering to a calming walk through a forest, there are 16 restful podcasts to listen to.
 Each episode is around two hours long too.

 Designed with the non-sleepers in mind, Snoozecast is another podcast that’s been created to help you fall asleep.
 Quit staring at your phone, popping on the TV or reading yourself to sleep, Snoozecast reads excerpts from public domain literature and a few original stories thrown in for good measure.

 There’s a story for every genre, age and style, from fiction to children’s, non-fiction to folk-tales, plus a few poetry episodes too.